-The mystery behind selecting an ideal cricket bat can never be solved.
+The mystery involved to choose an ideal cricket bat can never be solved.
 This is because the technicalities of a bat are such that it burns down to an individual’s choice, though there are certain factors that need to be taken into consideration in doing so.
 This article will probably help you in taking a decision as to buying a new bat from the market.

 These days the prices of bats have gone up by a considerable amount so it is of paramount importance to know the thing in which you are ‘investing’ in.
 The reason why I have mentioned the word investing is not that it will give monetary returns but because it will certainly give you a bundle of satisfaction and joy.
 Let us look into the ways in which you can choose the right cricket bat.

 Here are some of the tips which can be considered by you to go for the bat of your choice: